Henry-Hu-25/outbound_marketing_tool/README.md

    pip install -r requirements.txt
    ```
 3. Create a `.env` file with your API keys and configuration
+4. Update the prompt (company information) in `main.py` (or use the default one)
-4. Place your inventory data in the `images` directory
+5. Place your inventory data in the `images` directory (or use the default one)
-5. Run the API server:
+6. Run the API server:
    ```
    python api_server.py
    ```